michaelcourcy/kasten-s3troubleshooting/readme.md

 kubectl --namespace kasten-io port-forward service/minio 9090:9090
 ```

-Open your browser to http://localhost:9090, connect to the interface with minio/minio123 and create the bucket test.
+Open your browser to http://localhost:9090, connect to the interface with minio/minio123 and create the bucket `test`.

 Now comeback to the s3client
 ```